mhndev/ap/README.md

 the most easy to use package for paying with AP (Asan Pardakht) for iranian

-you can pay by :
+actually this a request to initial a pay request to bank . you can initial a pay request as follow :

+## RequestOperation
 ```php

 $client = new \mhndev\ap\Client([